dmccan/yada-wiki/readme.txt

 [yadawiki-index type="all-categories-name" columns="3"]

-**Sidebar Widget:**
+**Sidebar Widgets:**
-There is also a Yada Wiki widget for showing the TOC page and a list of article titles for a given category in the sidebar.
-Please see the FAQ section for information about using the sidebar widget.
+There are two Yada Wiki widgets.
+One for showing the TOC page and a list of article titles for a given category in the sidebar and the other for showing recent wiki articles.
+Please see the FAQ section for information about using the sidebar widgets.

 **Documentation:**
 Documentation is available at https://www.webtng.com/yada-wiki-documentation/